Are you sure you want to remove this item from your Recipe Box?

 Gooey caramel, soft bananas, airy whipped cream and crisp graham cracker crumbles?
 This will do quite nicely.

-Give the candy store a run for its money.
-You can even swap the vanilla extract in the recipe for other flavors, like coffee or peanut butter.
+Experiment by swapping the vanilla extract in the recipe for other flavors, like coffee or peanut butter.

 Swap the Meyer lemons for easier-to-find regular lemons and you’re in business.